Banking Data Prowling!

-CERT-In mentioned that credentials can be extracted from over 300 apps such as email, e-commerce apps, social media apps, besides banking and financial apps.
-Hence India’s cyber security agency has issued an alert against an Android malware, dubbed ‘BlackRock’, that has the potential to “steal” banking and other confidential data of an user.
+CERT-In mentioned that credentials can be extracted from over 300 apps such as email, e-commerce apps, and social media apps, besides banking and financial apps.
+Hence India’s cyber security agency has issued an alert against Android malware, dubbed ‘BlackRock’, that has the potential to “steal” banking and other confidential data of a user.

-A new Android malware strain dubbed ‘BlackRock’ equipped with datastealing capabilities and it is attacking a wide range of Android applications, says experts.
+A new Android malware strain dubbed ‘BlackRock’ is equipped with data-stealing capabilities and it is attacking a wide range of Android applications, say experts.

 According to the advisory “The malware is developed using the source code of Xerxes banking malware which itself is a variant of LokiBot Android Trojan.”

-Activity of the virus explained by the advisory.
+The activity of the virus is explained by the advisory.

 “When the malware is launched on the victim’s device, it hides its icon from the app drawer and then masquerades itself as a fake Google update to request accessibility service privileges.”